damianhakert/damianhakert.github.io/source/direction/index.md

 layout: markdown_page
 title: "GitLab Direction"
 ---

-## Product Vision

-In the future, every digital product will be managed in distributed version control.
-GitLab will be the product make this possible and accessible.

-GitLab will make it possible for teams of any size to work on digital products of any nature, effortlessly, distributed and asynchronously.

-To make this possible, GitLab has to be easy to use, fully featured, fast and reliable.
-It has to make communication and working with many people easier.

-GitLab is build by a large community of contributors.
-It has to be build in a way that promotes contributions.
-By writing great documentation, amazing test suites and making good use of (our own) continuous integration services, everyone can quickly start developing and get instant feedback.

 ## Development Direction

 GitLab releases a new version every single month on the 22nd.